 Under Haw.
 Rev. Stat. §378-2.5(c), employers cannot consider felony convictions that are older than seven years or misdemeanor convictions that are older than five years.
 However, periods of incarceration are excluded from this lookback period.

-The following types of employers can consider old convictions, however:
+The following types of employers are exempt from these restrictions:

 - State agencies